-Based on these conclusions, one of the most effective ways in which any manufacturer can stay on top of the cyber risk across their organization is to make periodic use of what is known as a cybersecurity assessment.
-This can diminish the danger that lies in the fact that what you don't know can and likely will hurt you and your organization.
+Based on these conclusions, one of the most effective ways any manufacturer can stay on top of the cyber risk across their organization is to make regular use of what is known as a cybersecurity assessment.
+This can diminish the danger that lies in what you don’t know can and likely will hurt you and your organization.

 Ineffective cybersecurity assessments

-The actionable information from cybersecurity assessments vary greatly across providers.
-That is due to the security knowledge gap between IT service providers, also known as managed service providers, and more skilled companies that solely focus on cybersecurity.
+The actionable information from cybersecurity assessments varies significantly across providers.
+That is due to the security knowledge gap between IT service providers, managed service providers, and more skilled companies that solely focus on cybersecurity.
 There is a big push in the IT market for outsourced IT providers to capture your revenue by talking about cybersecurity.
-They hope you are naïve and will permit a free amateur "security" scan of your network.
-Then, they present some basic and incomplete report showing vulnerabilities, highlighting why you need their managed services.
-This approach is effective, because manufacturers don't know where to start.
+They hope you are naïve and permit a free amateur “security” scan of your network.
+Then, they present some basic and incomplete reports showing vulnerabilities, highlighting why you need their managed services.
+This approach is practical because manufacturers don’t know where to start.

-This quote originates from an IT channel vendor selling "security in a box" to inexperienced IT service providers that misrepresents the real security risk to companies.
-"It's your comprehensive internal cybersecurity service-in-a-box, complete with the technology, tools, software, marketing materials and instructions for creating and delivering your own, branded recurring cybersecurity managed service.
+This quote originates from an IT channel vendor selling “security in a box” to inexperienced IT service providers that misrepresents the real security risk to companies.
+“It’s your comprehensive internal cybersecurity service-in-a-box, complete with the technology, tools, software, marketing materials, and instructions for creating and delivering your own branded recurring cybersecurity managed service.
 This webinar will explain it all.
-We'll cover the market opportunity, then show you how to sell and deliver the services."
-This helps to explain why increasing numbers of MSPs are being breached by hackers.
-To be uninformed, is to be at the mercy of others.
+We’ll cover the market opportunity, then show you how to sell and deliver the services.”
+This approach helps to explain why hackers are breaching increasing numbers of MSPs.
+To be uninformed is to be at the mercy of others.

 Cybersecurity assessments and types of services employed?

-According to CERTITUDE SECURITY™, there are four main types of services employed for effective cybersecurity assessments, which are risk assessments, vulnerability assessments, network assessments, application security assessments, which includes penetration testing and variations of policy and procedure reviews.
+According to CERTITUDE SECURITY™, four primary services are employed for practical cybersecurity assessments: risk assessments, vulnerability assessments, network assessments, and application security assessments, including penetration testing and variations of policy and procedure reviews.

-Comprehensive assessments include strategy discussions, reviews, tests, audits and assessments to produce findings and conclusions about the overall level of cybersecurity within a manufacturer and recommend the prioritized steps needed to mitigate probable cyber risk.
+Comprehensive assessments include strategy discussions, reviews, tests, audits, and assessments to produce findings and conclusions about the overall cybersecurity level and recommend the prioritized steps to mitigate probable cyber risk.

-To be clear: while results from many different services can be used to compile an overall cybersecurity assessment, there are also specific services called assessments that serve different purposes than tests or audits.
+To be clear: while results from many different services can compile an overall cybersecurity assessment, there are also specific services called assessments that serve other purposes than tests or audits.

-Cybersecurity-related assessments such as risk assessments are carried out to identify and analyze potential risks facing a manufacturer so that resources are properly allocated.
-The terms cybersecurity risk assessment and cybersecurity assessment are often used interchangeably to refer to the latter.
+Cybersecurity-related assessments such as risk assessments help identify and analyze potential risks facing a manufacturer to allocate resources correctly.
+The terms cybersecurity risk assessment and cybersecurity assessment are misused to refer to the latter.